TL;DR

 Navigating these options can be complex.
 A broker like WeCovr is invaluable here.
 We can assess your individual circumstances—your job, your family, your budget—and search the entire market to find the right combination of policies that provide comprehensive protection at the most competitive price.

 While the NHS provides exceptional care, the system is under immense pressure.
-As of early 2025, waiting lists for routine treatments remain at historically high levels.
+As of late 2026, waiting lists for routine treatments remain a significant challenge.
 These delays don't just prolong physical discomfort; they create anxiety, impact your ability to work, and affect your mental health.

 Private Medical Insurance (PMI) is the accelerator pedal for your healthcare.
 It runs parallel to the NHS, giving you and your family fast-track access to private specialists, diagnostics, and treatment.